Facts about Finland

 No worries!
 Most Finns also speak fluent English, often they start learning in the 3rd grade.
 On our adventures you will always have a guide who speaks English (or whatever your native language is as long as you arrange it in advance).

-Finland is a young country and will soon celebrate its 100 year anniversary
+Finland is a young country, we celebrated our 100 year anniversary in 2017

 Since the late 12th century, Finland was an integral part of Sweden.
 After that, we were part of Russia.
-We have been independent since 1917 and will celebrate our 100 year anniversary in 2017.
-Finland’s Independence Day is December 6th.
+We have been independent since 1917 and will celebrated our 100 year anniversary in 2017.
+Finland’s Independence Day is December 6th, a day complete with fireworks and festivities.

 Have more questions?